scaffold-eth/scaffold-eth/README.md

 ## Checkpoint 2:

-Start tracking your balance in the frontend:
+Start tracking and display the balance the user has staked in `App.jsx`:
 ```js
 const balance = useContractReader(readContracts,"Staker", "balance")
 console.log("💸 balance:",balance)